AndKyr/GETELEC/README.md

 # GETELEC
 General Tool for Electron Emission Calculations - A computational tool for calculating electron emission current and Nottingham effect heat for metallic emitters.

 GETELEC is a scientific software for calculating electron emission currents and the Nottingham effect heat.
-For details see a forthcoming scientific publication.
+For details, see the associated publication  https://arxiv.org/pdf/1609.02364 (soon to be published in Computational Material Science).
+If you use the code, please cite this paper.

 Currently it is developed for Linux and OSX systems.
 A version that can be compiled in Windows operating systems will be available in forthcoming updates.